abagwell90/bamazon/README.md

 Why the project is useful?:

-Teaches me javascript, node, MySQL, Inquirer.
+Teaches me JavaScript, Node.js, MySQL, Inquirer.

 Who maintains and contributes to the project?: